shadowbq/nomnomlog/README.md

-Some logging programs such as Java's gclog (`-XX:+PrintGC` or `-verbose:gc`) do not log in append mode, so if another program such as `logrotate` (set to `copytruncate`) truncates the file, on the next write of the Java logger, the OS will fill the file with NUL bytes upto the current offset of the file descriptor.
+Some logging programs such as Java's gclog (`-XX:+PrintGC` or `-verbose:gc`) do not log in append mode, so if another program such as `logrotate` (set to `copytruncate`) truncates the file, on the next write of the Java logger, the OS will fill the file with NUL bytes up to the current offset of the file descriptor.
 More info on that [here](http://stackoverflow.com/questions/8353401/garbage-collector-log-loggc-file-rotation-with-logrotate-does-not-work-properl).
 `nomnomlog` will detect those leading NUL bytes, discard them, and log the discard count.